teylim/polynomial.js/README.md

 Copyright 2016 @litena

 # Documentation
-Polynomials are created using function declaration, not via a "new" object.
+Polynomials are created using function declaration, not via `new`.
 All functions are called via chaining.

-`polynomial(array, indeterminate, characteristic)`
+`polynomial(array, indeterminate, characteristic)`: test